 Why did it print twice?
 Well, when you execute code in SC, it always posts the result of the last bit of code (the last statement).
 So it first prints because we explicitly told it to print, and then it prints the result of this operation, which happens to be the same in this case.

 So in this case we didn't really need the

 postln bit.
 But in the following example we would.
-Select both lines of text by clicking and dragging over them, and then execute, i.e. press Ctrl-Enter (Cmd-Return on the Mac).
+Select both lines of text by clicking and dragging over them, and then execute, i.e. press Ctrl-Enter (Cmd-Return on macOS).

 The first line, 'Hello there, I'm SuperCollider!' would not have printed if we didn't have the explicit postln.

-In general when you are meant to execute several lines of code at the same time they will be surrounded by parentheses, as in the example below.
-You can have your cursor anywhere in this region (or on the line of the parentheses on the Mac), then double-click and press Ctrl-Enter or Shift-Enter (Cmd-Return or Shift-Return on the Mac) - this selects the whole region and executes it.
+In general, when you are meant to execute several lines of code at the same time they will be surrounded by parentheses, as in the example below.
+You can have your cursor anywhere in this region (or on the line of the parentheses on macOS), then double-click and press Ctrl-Enter or Shift-Enter (Cmd-Return or Shift-Return on macOS) - this selects the whole region and executes it.
 Try it out on the example below.

 When code is not surrounded by parentheses it is generally intended to be executed one line at a time.
-You can have your cursor anywhere in a line of code and press Ctrl-Enter or Shift-Enter (Cmd-Return or Shift-Return on the Mac) - this selects the whole line and executes it.
+You can have your cursor anywhere in a line of code and press Ctrl-Enter or Shift-Enter (Cmd-Return or Shift-Return on macOS) - this selects the whole line and executes it.

 Note that each of the lines within the block of code ends with a semi-colon.
 This is very important when executing multiple lines of code.
 Try what happens when you execute following variant of the almost identical code.

 Executing the code above results in a 'Parse Error'.
 With an error of this kind, the dot in the error message shows you where SC ran into trouble.
 Here it happens just after